mseitzer/srgan/README.md

 ## Method and Implementation Details

 Architecture diagram of the super-resolution and discriminator networks by Ledig et al:

 ![SRGAN architecture](images/architecture.png)

 The implementation tries to stay as close as possible to the details given in the paper.
 As such, the pretrained SRResNet and SRGAN are also trained with 1e6 and 1e5 update steps.
 The high amount of update steps proved to be essential for performance, which pretty much monotonically increases with training time.

 The only real difference is that Ledig et al train on ImageNet (350k images), and this implementation was trained on MS COCO (118k images).
-In practice, this implementation reach around the same performance as reported in the paper.
+In practice, this implementation reaches around the same performance as reported in the paper.

 Some further implementation choices where the paper does not give any details:
 - Initialization: orthogonal for the super-resolution network, randomly from a normal distribution with std=0.02 for the discriminator network